SteveLauC/Notes/database/CMU15-445-2021-fall/lecture3.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202022-07-18%2011-15-31.png)

+2. volatile and non-volatile storage

+   * volatile storage is byte-accessable, which means that we can jump to any byte address and get the value there.

+   * non-volatile storage is page/block-accessable.
+If we wanna fetch the data at particular offset, we have to fetch the whole page/blcok containing that byte

-2. problems we are gonna figure out
+3. problems we are gonna figure out

    1. how the dbms represents the database in the disk file(letcture 3)
    2. how the dbms manages its memory and move data back and forth from the disk (between the disk file and the buffer pool)(lecture 4)

-3. file layout(what the pages look like inside the disk file)
+4. file layout(what the disk file looks)

-   1. Some dbms stores the whole database as a single file(like sqlite), whereas others store things across multiple files cuase there is a max file limitation and you don't wanna hit it.
+   1. Some dbms stores the whole database as a single file(like sqlite), whereas others store things across multiple files cause there is a max file limitation and you don't wanna hit it.

    2. The OS knows nothing about the database disk file, it is just a normal binary